BITX Dividend: Yield, Schedule, and What to Expect

 +

-BITX tracks 2x daily bitcoin via bitcoin futures and holds names such as .
-The fund collects the dividends those companies pay and passes them to you, minus the 1.85% management fee (total expense ratio approximately 2.38%) expense ratio.
+BITX tracks 2x daily bitcoin via bitcoin futures.
+The fund collects the income those holdings generate and passes it through to you.
+The 1.85% management fee (total expense ratio approximately 2.38%) expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest BITX dividends?